Tar Sands & Oil Shale

 MOUNTAIN TOP REMOVAL STRIP MINING

 US.
-Oil Sands, a Canadian Company, holds leases to strip mine tar sands from 32,005 acres (50 sq. miles) on the Tavaputs Plateau, partially in Grand County.
+Oil Sands (USOS), a Canadian Company, holds leases to strip mine tar sands from 32,005 acres (50 sq. miles) on the Tavaputs Plateau, partially in Grand County.
 State regulators are turning a blind eye to the obvious environmental and social implications of a project on this scale.
-US Oil Sands planned on commercially producing fuel by this year, but has put operations temporarily on hold.
-They are in the early stages of mining at the moment, building roads, excavating the first pit, installing new processing machinery and creating needed infrastructure to get going when oil prices are high again.
+US Oil Sands planned on commercially producing fuel by last year, but instead filed for bankruptcy in 2017.
+They began early stages of mining, stripping nearly 25 acres, built haul roads, excavated the first pit, and installed a $80 million processing facility that never worked.
+They will have an outstanding debt to SITLA for leasing and minimum royalty of at least $265,000 that should have been paid by July 2017, but was never paid.
+In 2017, USOS declared bankruptcy and put the mine factory at PR Springs Utah up for sale but got no offers.
+Now USOS is called USO Utah, the major share holder, ACMO, remains the same.
+They decreased their leased acreage to 5,930 acres, but there are more companies still holding leases, like Petroteq.
+This speculative industry is not good for Utah.
 An area the size of Rhode Island is currently available for oil shale and tar sands leasing.

 Tar sands mining requires 1.5-4 barrels of water for every barrel of oil produced.
 This water is contaminated with known carcinogens and other toxins, used to wash the tar, and then released onto the surface of the ground with out so much as a lined pit to trap the chemical laden water.
 These high canyons are head water streams for the Green and Colorado Rivers, which supply nearly 40 million people with drinking water.